 Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 FAFSA stands for Free Application for Federal Student Aid.
-It is an application that college students must fill out in order to be eligible for student aid.
+It is an application that college students must fill out to be eligible for student aid.

 Because that’s the day the FAFSA becomes available for the current academic year.
 Although you will have plenty of time to submit your FAFSA form after October 1st, it is always better to submit it as early as possible.
 Submit the form as soon as possible.
 The sooner you do, the higher your chances of getting the maximum financial aid that you are eligible for.